 As easy as it looked with all of the spandex-clad professional runners in my neighbourhood gliding by effortlessly, I soon discovered that running takes a lot more work and perseverance than I’d imagined.
 Like any new skill, it takes time to learn and ingrain into your daily schedule before it becomes almost second nature.
 I’d tried running in the past, but never seemed to be able to push through the barrier of feeling that exhilarating rush of endorphins rewarding me.
 I only knew to expect the stretch of lungs nearly exploding or a painful side stitch after only a few minutes in.
 But this summer was different.
 This summer, I had a goal.
 I was going to run a 5K.
 Seems easy, right?

-I had bought myself a new pair of runners last year (after an assessment with Dr. Steve Pelletier, a colleague and chiropractor at my In Balance clinic), so I already had the best pair of shoes I had ever owned, only lightly used since last year.
+I had bought myself a new pair of runners last year (after an assessment with a chiropractor) , so I already had the best pair of shoes I had ever owned, only lightly used since last year.
 I was inspired by patients who were running in the Ottawa Race Weekend in May.
 And, I had just gotten a new phone in June, which propelled me into the “new” world of app technology, and downloaded one of my first apps, the Couch Potato to 5K app.
 This app was a lifesaver for me, as it broke my 5K goal into small, manageable steps of 3 workouts a week for 8 weeks.

 So off I went on my first day.
 I passed by seasoned runners and felt like a fake when I zoomed by someone during my 1min running spurts (only to turn the corner and go back to walking), but at least I was running!
 The first few weeks were easy enough.
 I was alternating between walking and running, slowly increasing the length and frequency of the runs.
 When I felt like giving up, I would encourage myself to keep running until the lady on the app chimed in that it was time to walk again.
 The app was great for keeping me accountable and for pacing me so that I wouldn’t try to do too much too fast!